MA Art History and Visual Culture

-About the MA in Art History & Visual Culture
+About the MA Art History and Visual Culture Program

 The Master of Arts in Art History and Visual Culture offers a broad education in art history, including preparation for a Ph.D. degree program.
 It also prepares students for a graduate library degree with specialization in art history, as well training for a variety of positions including community college professor, researcher, museum curator, arts administrator, conservator, and visual resources librarian.
 Our program is especially strong in modern and contemporary art, architecture and design, and the art of the Renaissance.
 We also feature a variety of special-topic courses such as Art and Architecture of Islam, History of Photography, German Art, and “Fashionology.”
 Students have the opportunity to study with experts in these fields and to work within a dynamic department that includes a strong M.F.A. program located in the heart of Silicon Valley.